What is cataract?

 Trust

-• Mr Stevens performs his treatments at Moorfields Eye Hospital, London.
-This specialist hospital environment offers you the highest level of safety and peace of mind.
+• Mr Stevens performs his treatments at Centre for Sight London.
+This specialist ophthalmic clinic offers you the highest level of safety and peace of mind.

 • Julian Stevens audits his results and has a reassuring track record for achieving a very low complication rate for cataract surgery.